arkbauer/php-task/README.md

 - Use PHP7
 - Comments and code must be in English language
 - There is no need for UI
-- As as result we need Your source code for this task - preferably Github repo
+- As as result we need Your source code for this task - preferably link to public Github repo